hasura/graphql-engine/manual/tutorial/ui-kit.rst

 #.
 Navigate to ``auth.<cluster-name>.hasura-app.io/ui`` and you will see the ``auth with email`` enabled.

 .. note::
     You are allowed only 10 emails per day with Hasura Test Provider.
-For a permanent solution, you have to configure either :doc:`smtp <../notify/email/smtp>` or :doc:`sparkpost <../notify/email/sparkpost>`.
+For a permanent solution, you have to configure either :doc:`sparkpost <../notify/email/sparkpost>` or :doc:`mandrill <../notify/email/mandrill>`.

 Enable auth with Google
 -----------------------